 be disrupted when on the 15th August 1940, at the height of the Battle of Britain, the Shorts factory in Rochester is bombed by the Luftwaffe, meaning production of the type suffers for the

 next three months.
-So it would take another six months before the Stirlings entered operational service when on the 10th February 1941 just three took part in an attack on oil storage
+So it would take another six months before the Stirlings entered operational service when on the 10th February 1941 three from No. 7 Squadron took part in an attack on oil storage

 tanks in Rotterdam.